Switching Types

 1. Circuit Switching (The Old Way)

 In a circuit-switched network, a dedicated physical path is established between two nodes before they can communicate.
+This dedicated path is guaranteed, meaning the bandwidth is exclusively yours for the duration of the connection.

 • Data Phase: You talk.
 The bandwidth is 100% yours.
+No one else can use it, even if you are silent.

 [!WARNING] The Problem: If you stop talking for 10 seconds, the line is silent, but the resources are still reserved.
 Nobody else can use them.
 This is incredibly inefficient for data traffic, which is “bursty” (e.g., loading a webpage takes 1s, reading it takes 60s).
+Data is characterized by short bursts of high activity followed by long periods of silence.

 2. Packet Switching (The Internet Way)

-• No Reservation: You just send packets.
+• No Reservation: You just send packets when you have data.

 [!TIP] Why it won: Packet switching allows us to oversubscribe the network.
 An ISP can sell 1Gbps plans to 100 people on a single 10Gbps line because statistically, they won’t all use it at the exact same millisecond.
+It perfectly matches the bursty nature of data traffic.

 3. Interactive: The Multiplexing Simulator